Cheezmeister/dotbkm-addon/src/dotbkm.coffee.md

     # Npm =
     #   yaml: require 'js-yaml'

+## Read Files

 Check this path for data.
 One day we'll be clever about allowing trees and looking at file extensions to allow YAML.
 For now, A JSON file named `.bkm` will do.

     path = '~/.bkm'